gurditsingh/hydeout/_posts/test.md

     kafkaStreams.start()
 ```

-## Describe the Topology and Shutdown the application
+## Logging the Topology and Shutdown the application
-**Describe the Topology** or logging the topology is helpful in development and it's helpful to understand the application flow.
+**Logging the Topology** or printing the topology is helpful in development and it's helpful to understand the application flow.
 The topology represents all the sources,  processors and sinks of your application.

  **Example:**
  ```scala
 val config = ....